NC State Extension

 Flower Description:

-1/4 inch white to greenish-white, hairy, rounded flowers with a pouch-like labellum and a hood formed by connivent petals and dorsal sepal on a dense spike-like raceme.
-July to Sept.
+The flowers are small, white to greenish-white, hairy, rounded flowers with a pouch-like labellum and a hood formed by connivent petals and a dorsal sepal on a dense spike-like terminal raceme.
+The flowers measure less than 1/4 inch long.
+They are on only one side of the flowering stalk.
+Each inflorescence is densely packed with 20 to 50 flowers.
+Blooms from July to September.

 • Leaves: